 Yes, Lone Pine is definitely worth visiting if you want to hike Mt Whitney, explore the Alabama Hills or spend a quiet night on a road trip between Death Valley and Yosemite or Lake Tahoe.

-Dow Villa Motel and Portal Motel are the two hotels with the highest combined user ratings on Booking and Google in Lone Pine, CA.
+Dow Villa Motel and Portal Motel are the two hotels with the highest combined guest ratings in Lone Pine, CA based on data collected from Booking and Google.

 Any of the five Lone Pine hotels covered in this guide plus Ray’s Den Motel, Courtyard Motel and Mt Williamson Motel in nearby Independence can all be considered the best hotels near Alabama Hills.